Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ## Another example

-By having `StateT (Map String Int) IO` instead of the `IO` monad, we can count occurrences of words with the State monad.
+By having `StateT (Map String Int) IO` instead of the `IO` monad, we can count occurrences of particular words with the State monad.
 ```haskell
 {-# LANGUAGE QuasiQuotes #-}